 To know me is to know that I love to read and always have.
+So, its no surprise that I love books for book lovers.

-I love everything about books, the escape from reality, the entertainment and education, the way they feel and smell.
+I love everything about books, the escape from reality, the entertainment and education, and the way they feel and smell.
 I adore bookstores and libraries.
 And though I’ve never met a single author, I know I would love them too!

 So, it’s no surprise that I seek out bookish books – books about books, books about bookstores and libraries, books about authors and their families.